One Book One Province

 The Saskatchewan Library Association introduced One Book One Province Saskatchewan in 2017 to give the province’s residents an opportunity to engage with a shared experience around a book.
 Our aim is to create an experience that supports literacy, creates a reading culture, raises the profile of libraries and literacy organizations, and builds community engagement through a shared experience.
 Each year, the SLA selects a title by a Saskatchewan Author that builds awareness and understanding in topics such as diversity, reconciliation, or an aspect of our provincial history.

-The 2025 One Book One Province title is Bread & Water: essays by dee Hobsbawn-Smith.
-The program will see libraries, book clubs, and individuals all across Saskatchewan join together in April 2025 to read this book and share discussions about the story.
+The 2026 One Book One Province title is Towards a Prairie Atonement by Trevor Herriot.
+The program will see libraries, book clubs, and individuals all across Saskatchewan join together in April 2026 to read this book and share discussions about the story.

 About the Author